google-deepmind/concordia/concordia/examples/one_more_song/README.md

 The example-specific `playtest` driver uses maintained Playwright primitives;
 there is no separate journey engine.
-It attaches to an **already running fresh game**, submits all three human turns, captures screenshots and public state, checks offline draft recovery and the downloaded transcript, and records elapsed time from each submission until the next human turn or ending.
+It attaches to an **already running fresh game**, submits all three human turns, captures screenshots and public state, checks offline draft recovery and the downloaded transcript (including its explicit live-model or scripted-preview label), and records elapsed time from each submission until the next human turn or ending.
 These timings include browser polling and persistence, not just inference.
 Install the optional test dependencies with `pip install playwright pytest` and